-Companies sponsor associations for a variety of reasons.
+Companies sponsor associations for a variety of reasons (Slide 33).
 Some of these activities and events may not align with your product or service; others will open up more appropriate "stages" for your product and service.
 In a 2018 national survey, 68% of associations were preparing for an increase in partnership revenue from sponsorships.
-NAA offers unique sponsorship benefits.
+NAA offers unique sponsorship benefits (Slides 34-35).
 Local benefits can mirror many of the packages offered by NAA.
+(Slide 36-37)

 Let's look at a couple of essential terms in evaluating what and how sponsorships can work for your enterprise.
 The term sponsorship refers to a financial relationship between you and the local association.
-Clearly, rights and benefits are considered the assets that are awarded as a result of the sponsorship fee.
+(Slide 38) Clearly, rights and benefits are considered the assets that are awarded as a result of the sponsorship fee.

-A lesser known term is activation.
+A lesser known term is activation (Slide 39).
 Activation is the sum total of the marketing activities you will use to promote your sponsorship.
 Activation fees are not included in the sponsorship.
 They are additional and are unique to your organization as you customize the ways in which you will inform your customers and the public about your sponsorship.
 While the association will also advertise this relationship, you will use your own unique databases and products or services to reach out as well.
-This is the true reality of the partnership you have with the association-sharing brands and access.
+This is the true reality of the partnership you have with the association, by sharing brands and access.